Ads Library Guide: Competitor Research & Creative Analysis

 Accessing ad research tools is typically straightforward, often without requiring an account for basic searches.
 The core functionality revolves around two primary search methods: by advertiser name or by keyword.

 Advanced ad intelligence platforms expand these capabilities significantly.
-They often aggregate ads from multiple networks, including Meta platforms (Facebook, Instagram), TikTok, Google, YouTube, and X (formerly Twitter), into a single interface.
+They often aggregate ads from multiple networks, including Meta platforms (Facebook, Instagram), TikTok, Google, YouTube Ad Library, and X (formerly Twitter), into a single interface.

 These platforms also provide sophisticated filtering options.
 Users can narrow down results by country, platform, media type, or ad run date to conduct more precise analysis.
 Some systems also allow users to save compelling ads to personal libraries for future reference or organize them into folders for specific projects.